S1nScripts/docs.s1nscripts.com/docs/notify/framework.md

     })
 end
 ```
-Note that you will need to modify any calls to the `QBCore.Functions.Notify` function in your code to match the new parameters.
+Note that you will need to modify any calls to the `QBCore.Functions.Notify` function in your scripts to match the new parameters.
 Here's an example:
 ```lua
 QBCore.Functions.Notify("Title", "Hello everyone !", "success", 5000, "top-right")
 ```